open-mmlab/mmdetection/docs/faq.md

 - "RTX 30 series card fails when building MMCV or MMDet"

     1. Temporary work-around: do `MMCV_WITH_OPS=1 MMCV_CUDA_ARGS='-gencode=arch=compute_80,code=sm_80' pip install -e .`.
-    The commonly reported problem is `nvcc fatal : Unsupported gpu architecture 'compute_86'`.
-This nvcc argument means that the compiler should optimize for sm_86 i.e. nvidia 30 series card.
-And such optimizations have not been supported by cuda toolkit 11.0.
+    The common issue is `nvcc fatal : Unsupported gpu architecture 'compute_86'`.
+This means that the compiler should optimize for sm_86, i.e., nvidia 30 series card, but such optimizations have not been supported by CUDA toolkit 11.0.
-    One hack around it is to do this command instead in installation, adding `MMCV_CUDA_ARGS='-gencode=arch=compute_80,code=sm_80'`, which tells nvcc to optimize for sm_80 i.e. Nvidia A100.
-Although different from 30 series card, it is still under the ampere architecture.
-This may hurt the performance but it runs according to my tests.
+    This work-around modifies the compile flag by adding `MMCV_CUDA_ARGS='-gencode=arch=compute_80,code=sm_80'`, which tells `nvcc` to optimize for **sm_80**, i.e., Nvidia A100.
+Although A100 is different from the 30 series card, they use similar ampere architecture.
+This may hurt the performance but it works.
     2. PyTorch developers have updated that the default compiler flags should be fixed by [pytorch/pytorch#47585](https://github.com/pytorch/pytorch/pull/47585).
 So using PyTorch-nightly may also be able to solve the problem, though we have not tested it yet.

 - "invalid device function" or "no kernel image is available for execution".